5 Hiring Mistakes You're Making

 Poorly executed or rushed hiring practices don’t benefit anyone.
 They often lead to inevitable firings or departures that cost money, can damage team morale, or set back the success of your ministry even further than if you had waited to fill the position.
 Taking the time and effort to avoid these common hiring mistakes will help you make job offers with confidence and build a team to passionately carry out your mission.

-Now after you check all the hiring boxes and find your next rockstar, you’re going to need a Job Description.
-Click below to learn more about our Job Descriptions DIY Bundle and let us help make your next steps simple.
+Now after you check all the hiring boxes and find your next rockstar, you’re going to need a job description.
+Click below to learn more about our Job Descriptions Toolkit and let us help make your next steps simple.